Accounting policies

 Dividends are recognised in income when a resolution on distribution has been passed.
 They are reported in the consolidated income statement under other income, provided they are dividends from subsidiaries carried at cost.

-Goodwill has an indefinite useful life and is not amortised.
-Instead, it is tested for impairment in accordance with IAS 36 (‘Impairment of Assets’) at least once a year, and more frequently if there are indications that the asset might be impaired.
+Goodwill has an indefinite useful life and is therefore not amortised.
+Instead, it is tested for impairment in accordance with IAS 36 ‘Impairment of Assets’ at least once a year, and more frequently if there are indications that the asset might be impaired.

-The CGUs identified for the purposes of testing goodwill and brand names for impairment equate to the following operating units treated as independent CGUs: LMH EMEA, STILL EMEA, KION APAC, KION Americas, Dematic and Egemin Automation.
+The CGUs identified for the purposes of testing goodwill and brand names for impairment equate to the Operating Units LMH EMEA, STILL EMEA, KION APAC, KION Americas in the segment Industrial Trucks & Services and Dematic in the segment Supply Chain Solutions.

 The recoverable amount of a CGU is determined by calculating its value in use on the basis of the discounted cash flow method.
 The cash flows forecast for the next five years are included in the calculation for the impairment test in accordance with IAS 36.33(b).
 The financial forecasts are based on assumptions relating to the development of the global economy, commodity prices and exchange rates.
-Cash flows beyond the five-year planning horizon were extrapolated for the LMH EMEA, STILL EMEA, KION APAC, KION Americas, Dematic and Egemin Automation CGUs using a growth rate of 0.5 per cent (2015: 1.0 per cent).
+Cash flows beyond the five-year planning horizon were extrapolated for the LMH EMEA, STILL EMEA, KION APAC, KION Americas and Dematic CGUs using a growth rate of 0.5 per cent (2016: 0.5 per cent).

-The impairment test carried out in December 2016 did not reveal any need to recognise impairment losses for the existing goodwill recognised for the LMH EMEA, STILL EMEA, KION APAC, KION Americas, Dematic and Egemin Automation CGUs.
-Sensitivity analysis has enabled us to determine that no impairment losses need to be recognised for goodwill, even if key assumptions vary within realistic limits, in particular a variation in WACC of plus or minus 100 basis points.
+The impairment test carried out in the fourth quarter of 2017 did not reveal any need to recognise impairment losses for the existing goodwill recognised for the LMH EMEA, STILL EMEA, KION APAC, KION Americas and Dematic CGUs.
+Using sensitivity analysis, it was determined that no impairment losses need to be recognised for goodwill, even if key assumptions vary within realistic limits, in particular variations in WACC of plus or minus 100 basis points.

 Other intangible assets